Chocolate, pecans and coconut - almost too good to be true!

 For the signature pecan-coconut filling combine in a medium sized pan egg yolks, evaporated milk and both sugars.
 Mix it until smooth and let it cook at medium heat for about 10 minutes.
 The mixture should have thickened.
 Remove the pan from the stove top and add the butter, vanilla, toasted pecans, and toasted coconut.
 Mix it until combined and place it in the fridge until needed.

 For the buttercream whisk egg whites and sugar in a heatproof bowl and place it on a pot with simmering water (bain-marie).
 Whisk it continually until it forms soft peaks for 8 minutes.
 Take out the water bath and keep whisking the meringue until stiff peaks form.
 Mix in the butter in small pieces.
 Keep mixing it until it comes together in a smooth buttercream.
-Add vanilla and dark cocoa.
-As a last step add the melted chocolate.
-Mix everything until well incorporated.
+Add the slightly cooled melted chocolate and mix it in quickly.
+Make sure to clean the bowl with a silicone spatula to fully incorporate the chocolate.
+As a last step add vanilla and dark cocoa.
+Mix everything until well incorporated, but do not over mix it to avoid too many air bubbles.

 To decorate the cake, place the bottom layer on a plate and spread a thin layer of chocolate buttercream on top add 3/4 cup pecan-coconut filling.
 Top it with the second layer and repeat the step.
 Then apply the last layer and cover the cake with chocolate buttercream on the top and its sides.
 Refrigerate the cake for about 40 minutes.
 Remove the cake from the refrigerator and apply a final layer of buttercream, as well as any decoration.